-Structures are needed for eight different species, namely A_nK and KA_n with n = 1, 3, and 5 as well as AcA_7K and $AcKA_7$.
-The latter two structures are taken from Frederickson et al. As described in that work, Jarrold and coworkers found that AcA_7K is the shortest, stable alphahelical peptide known, while $AcKA_7$ has a globular form [17].
-In this work, we were able to form an alpha-helical structure for A_5K that was stable for our short-time, gas phase simulations.
+Structures are needed for eight different species, namely lysine protonated versions of A_nK and KA_n with n = 1, 3, and 5 as well as AcA7K and AcKA7.
+The latter two structures are taken from Frederickson et al. As discussed in Frederickson et al., Jarrold and co-workers found that AcA7K is the shortest, stable alpha-helical peptide known, while AcKA7 has a globular form [20].
+From the previous work of Barnes and co-workers[21], it is known that in simulations of similar systems, placing the excess proton on the lysine group yields the lowest energy structures.
+In this work, we were able to form an alpha-helical structure for A5K that was stable for our short-time, gas phase simulations.
 All other structures are globular.
-The A_5K structure was obtained via Avogadro [18] and then optimized using the RM1 semi-empirical method [19].
-RM1 was selected since it was used in the soft-landing work of Frederickson et al. as well as numerous other direct dynamics simulations of protonated peptides [20-26].
+The A5K structure was obtained via Avogadro [22] and then optimized using the RM1 semi-empirical method [23].
+RM1 was selected since it was used in the soft-landing work of Frederickson et al. as well as numerous other direct dynamics simulations of protonated peptides [21, 24-29].

-The structure for all other species were obtained by obtaining an initial structure via Avogadro and reoptimizing it via GROMACS [27] with the OPLS force field followed by a 100 ps equilibration at 300K.
+The structure for all other species were obtained by obtaining an initial structure via Avogadro and reoptimizing it via GROMACS [30] with the OPLS force field followed by a 100 ps equilibration at 300K.
 A simulated annealing procedure was then applied using 20 heat-cool cycles in which the temperature was ramped to 1000 K over 100 ps and then cooled to 0 K over an additional 100 ps.
-All of the 0 K structures were optimized at the RM1 level as implemented in Mopac2016 [28].
+All of the 0 K structures were optimized at the RM1 level as implemented in Mopac2016 [31].
 The lowest energy conformation was selected from these structures as the initial starting point for the direct dynamics simulations.
-All structures are shown in Appendix A. These species show a diverse range of conformations, and the AnK and KAn series have distinct differences.
+All structures are shown in Appendix A. These species show a diverse range of conformations, and the A_nK and KA_n series have distinct differences.
 AK and KA both exhibit hydrogen bonding between the protonated N of the sidechain and the N-terminus.
-However, KA also shows a close proximity to the C-terminus and has additional stabilization.
+However, the nitrogen within the lysine group of KA also shows a close proximity to the Cterminus and has additional stabilization.
 This trend continues to A3K and KA3.
-A3K is hydrogen bound to a carbonyl along the backbone, whereas KA3 retains the sidechain to Nterminus hydrogen bond as well as being in close proximity to the C-terminus.
+The nitrogen on the lysine group in A3K is hydrogen bound to a carbonyl along the backbone, whereas KA3 retains the sidechain to N-terminus hydrogen bond as well as being in close proximity to the C-terminus.
 A5K and AcA7K are both alpha helical, and hence, are more elongated whereas KA5 and AcKA7 have formed a "pocket" of carbonyl groups that are associated with the side chain nitrogen group.
-Energetically speaking, the alpha helical structures are higher in energy than the those of KA5 and AcKA7.
+The relative energy of all structures is given in the supplemental information.